K024/llm-sharp/README.md

 python NativeOps/build.py include
 ```

-If you already have a built binary, or you don't need the `NativeOps`, you can also install torch by pip or directly download the libs required:
+If you already have a built binary from latest release, or you don't need any op from the `NativeOps`, you can also install torch by pip or directly download the libs required:

 ```sh
 pip install -r requirements.txt